CFP Exam Pass Rate Overview

 Key Observations from the Data

-- Remarkable stability - The overall pass rate has remained in the 64-67% range across seven years, showing the CFP Board maintains consistent exam difficulty
+- Remarkable stability - The overall pass rate has stayed near the low-to-mid 60s for nearly a decade, showing the CFP Board maintains consistent exam difficulty year over year

 Pass Rate by Exam Window (March, July, November)